-- On expiry of a licence, identification badges must be returned to the Licensing Office within 7 days. - If a licence has been suspended or revoked the identification badges must be returned to the Licensing Office immediately. - Any change in medical condition which affects the driver's ability to drive safely must be reported to the Licensing Office within one working day. - Any convictions, fixed penalties, cautions, reprimands etc. must be reported in writing within 7 days.
-This also includes any allegations currently under investigation by the Police or any other Enforcement Agency. - Whether charged or not the driver must report any arrest within 3 days. - Any change of address must be reported within 3 days. - Any change of operator must be reported within 3 days. - Any accidents involving a licensed vehicle must be reported within 72 hours. - Any driver who will not be working for a period in excess of 4 weeks should return their badges to the Licensing Office until such time that they are ready to start work again. - All applicants and licence holders must comply with any reasonable request from an authorised officer or Police Officer. - All Private Hire and Hackney Carriage Drivers have a duty to carry guide, hearing and other assistance dogs accompanying disabled people, and do so without additional charge.
+- On expiry of a licence, identification badges must be returned to the Licensing Office within 7 days. - If a licence has been suspended or revoked the identification badges must be returned to the Licensing Office immediately. - Any change in medical condition which affects the driver's ability to drive safely must be reported to the Licensing Office within one working day.

+- Any convictions, fixed penalties, cautions, reprimands etc. must be reported in writing within 7 days or 48 hours for sexual, dishonesty, violence or motoring offences.
+This also includes any allegations currently under investigation by the Police or any other Enforcement Agency. - Whether charged or not the driver must report any arrest and release within 48 hours. - An arrest for any sexual offence, any offence involving dishonesty or violence and any motoring offence will result in the review by the Licensing Sub Committee of the licence holder's suitability to continue to hold a licence. - Any change of address must be reported within 3 days. - Any change of operator must be reported within 3 days. - Any accidents involving a licensed vehicle must be reported within 72 hours. - Any driver who will not be working for a period in excess of 4 weeks should return their badges to the Licensing Office until such time that they are ready to start work again. - All applicants and licence holders must comply with any reasonable request from an authorised officer or Police Officer. - All Private Hire and Hackney Carriage Drivers have a duty to carry guide, hearing and other assistance dogs accompanying disabled people, and do so without additional charge.
 The dog must be allowed to remain with the passenger.
 The only exception to this rule is where the driver provides medical evidence in support of an application for an Exemption Certificate. - Any discrimination in relation to disabled passengers is unacceptable.
 Discrimination may be considered as behaviour that is inappropriate to a licence holder and amounts to reasonable cause to show that you are not a fit proper person to hold a driver's licence.
-The matter will be considered by the Licensing Sub Committee and may result in action being taken in relation to your licence.

-• Driver licence identification badges will not be issued to a driver until the driver has produced appropriate insurance to the authority for the licensed vehicle they intend to drive.
+The matter will be considered by the Licensing Sub Committee and may result in action being taken in relation to your licence. - Driver licence identification badges will not be issued to a driver until the driver has produced appropriate insurance to the authority for the licensed vehicle they intend to drive.